 CVE-2026-6104

-37th percentile — higher than 37% of all known CVEs
+Low risk38th percentile - higher than 38% of all known CVEs

 Summary

-In PHP versions 8.4.* before 8.4.21 and 8.5.* before 8.5.6, passing an encoding name containing an embedded NUL byte to mb_convert_encoding() or related mbstring functions causes the code to incorrectly assume that strncasecmp() returning 0 means equal string lengths.
-This leads to an out-of-bounds read of global memory, potentially causing a crash or information disclosure.
+In PHP versions 8.4.* before 8.4.21 and 8.5.* before 8.5.6, when an encoding name containing an embedded NUL byte is passed to mb_convert_encoding() or related mbstring functions, the code incorrectly assumes that when strncasecmp() returns 0 it means the strings have the same length.
+This can lead to out-of-bounds read of global memory, potentially causing a crash or information disclosure.

 Risk Assessment